Shop by Products

 Just because you're going back to work, you don't have to give up breastfeeding.
 Why would you, when breastfeeding offers baby so many benefits, including a stronger immune system, fewer allergies, and protection against many chronic diseases—not to mention precious bonding time for both of you?

-With a little planning, you can balance breastfeeding and working.
-You'll need a quality breast pump, a quiet place to use it and a flexible attitude.
+With a little planning, you can balance breastfeeding with work.
+You'll need a quality breast pump, a quiet place to use it, and a flexible attitude.
 A good sense of humor is essential, too.
 Here's what the experts recommend.

 It's up to you, but experts suggest sharing your nursing plans and needs with your employer.
 For one thing, you'll need to agree on a clean, private place where you can pump.
 (Find out if you'll have access to an electrical outlet before you buy a breast pump, so you can choose accordingly.)